If you are a South Indian and reading this, chances are you will not understand because you have never seen a winter.

 Here in Gurgaon, we have the summer, winter, autumn and spring.
 Spring is the season from May onwards till August when the working class springs from one company to the other after a not-so-good appraisal.

 Anyway, a week back the Rajans realized that in Gurgaon the temperatures can be as low as 25 degree Celsius!
 “That`s winter!” my wife Rekha cried.
 “I never knew it would come in unannounced,” I exclaimed.

 We had never seen winter and didn`t know how to cope with it.
 The same day, I went to the edge of Gurgaon, collected some firewood and brought it home.
-For the next one week we burnt firewood in the middle of the drawing room and blackened the marble.
-Had it not been for the family living below us, whose ceiling fan had melted and started dripping…we would have never known about an household appliance called room heater.
+For the next one week, we burnt firewood in the middle of the drawing room and blackened the marble.
+Had it not been for the family living below us, whose ceiling fan had melted and started dripping we would have never known about a household appliance called room heater.

-The next day morning, as soon as he gave us the customary one litre of milk we locked our house and followed him in our car.
+The next day morning, as soon as he gave us the customary one liter of milk we locked our house and followed him in our car.
 We had to travel very slow because he was on a cycle.
-The good ‘spy` that my wife is…we managed to avoid detection.
+The good ‘spy` that my wife is we managed to avoid detection.

 The same night we stole hay (or straw, whatever) from his house and spread it evenly on our apartment floor.
 I remember my grandpa telling me that way back in the 1930s when south India used to have a winter this is what they used to do.